alvar21/clubs_2232/README.md

 1. Default users (users with username firstname_lastname, inserted via data.sql) are not able to change their usernames.
 2. Owners are not able to transfer their ownership.
 3. When an owner quits a club, he would still be a owner club.
+4. Users are able to 'like' a club more than once.

 ##TRIGGERS:
 * i.
 On Members table update, the Users table will be updated correspondingly.